What Is Change Management in Aviation SMS

 - Stakeholders are involved in the MOC process; and

-- Previous risk assessments and existing hazards are reviewed for possible side-effect.
+- Previous risk assessments and existing hazards are reviewed for possible side-effects.

-Management of change is a core part of the Safety Risk Management component of the 4 pillars of SMS.
+Management of change is a core part of the Safety Assurance (SA) component of the 4 pillars of SMS.
 This element is satisfied when safety management uses risk management strategies to proactively assess all major changes in the organization and its operations.

 - Scenarios; and